A double $(\infty,1)$-categorical nerve for double categories: Explicit description of the nerves in lower dimensions

 \node[below of=1](4) {$A'$}; \node[below right of=4,xshift=.5cm](5) {$C'$}; \node[above right of=5,xshift=.5cm](6) {$E'$}; \node[above of=6](3) {$E$}; \draw[->] (1) to node[above,la]{$\simeq$} (3); \draw[->] (4) to node[above,la]{$\simeq$} (6); \coordinate(a) at ($(4)!0.5!(6)$); \draw[->] (1) to node[left,la]{$u$} node[right,la]{$\lsimeq$} (4); \draw[->] (3) to node[right,la]{$y$} node[left,la]{$\rsimeq$} (6); \draw[->] (4) to node[below,la,pos=0.4]{$\simeq$} (5); \draw[->] (5) to node[below,la,pos=0.6]{$\simeq$} (6); \coordinate(b) at ($(3)-(.5cm,0)$); \coordinate(c) at ($(4)+(.5cm,0)$);

 \cell[la,right][n][0.37]{a}{5}{$\cong$}; \cell[la,above,xshift=-.2cm]{b}{c}{$\cong$}; \end{tz} \end{enumerate} \end{descr}

-Finally, we compute the \emph{space of $2$-cells} $(\ND\bbHsim\cA)_{1,1}$.
-Although its $0$-simplices are not precisely the $2$-cells of $\cA$, homotopically they give the right notion as the vertical morphisms $u$ and $v$ in the square below are adjoint equivalences.
+Finally, we compute the \emph{space of $2$-morphisms} $(\ND\bbHsim\cA)_{1,1}$.
+Although its $0$-simplices are not precisely the $2$-morphisms of $\cA$, homotopically they give the right notion as the vertical morphisms $u$ and $v$ in the square below are adjoint equivalences.